Mo-muneeb123/Mo-muneeb123/README.md

-## ✋ Hi, I am a junior Computer Science and Mathematics student at Wayne State University passionate about using technology to build impactful solutions.
+## ✋ Hi, I am a junior Computer Science and Mathematics student at Wayne State University

+✏️ I am passionate about using technology to build impactful solutions.

 🌆 I am located in Detroit, Michigan and am interested in Software Engineering, Cloud computing, Artificial Intelligence and Machine Learning